-1.0 SERVICE AIMS AND OBJECTIVES 1.1 Aims and Objectives The Housing, Health & Community Care Division is committed to ensuring that the highest standards are maintained throughout the district in food premises for which they are the Enforcing Authority, in order to protect both employees and members of the public.
-The Division's staff will adopt an approach to enforcement which will encompass the investigation of cases of food poisoning or suspected food poisoning and food complaints as well as inspections based on risk assessment so as to make full use of staff resources allocated.
-Staff will act within the Division's overall enforcement policy (see Appendix 1) but due regard will be had to guidance from recognised bodies.
+1.0 SERVICE AIMS AND OBJECTIVES 1.1 Aims and Objectives The Housing, Health & Community Care Service is committed to ensuring that the highest standards are maintained throughout the district in food premises for which they are the Enforcing Authority, in order to protect both employees and members of the public.
+Environmental Health staff will adopt an approach to enforcement which will encompass the investigation of cases of food poisoning or suspected food poisoning and food complaints as well as inspections based on risk assessment so as to make effective use of staff resources allocated.
+Staff will act within the Department's overall enforcement policy (see Appendix 1) but due regard will be had to guidance from recognised bodies.
 Rochford District Council has adopted the Enforcement Concordat (see Appendix 2) and therefore staff will carry out activities in this service plan in accordance with the Concordat.
+Education plays an important part in improving food hygiene standards and therefore Environmental Health staff will carry out the activities in this service plan with an educative approach wherever possible.
 1.2 Links to Corporate Objectives and Plans This service supports Rochford District Council Corporate Plan and Best Value Performance Plan (Appendix 3).
-The Council's aims are in part 7.The food service is included in the Best Value Review of "Public Regulation, Inspection and Protection".
-2. BACKGROUND 2.1 Profile of Rochford District Please see Appendix 3.
+The food service is included in the Best Value Review of "Public Regulation, Inspection and Protection".
+2.0 BACKGROUND 2.1 Profile of Rochford District Please see Appendix 3.

 2.1.1 Profile of the Housing, Health & Community Care Service Please see Appendix 3.
 2.2 Organisational Structure 2.2.1 Rochford District Council Please see Appendix 3.
-2.2.2 Housing, Health & Community Care Please see service chart Appendix 3.
+2.2.2 Housing, Health & Community Care Please see service chart Appendix 4.
 2.2.3 Manager responsible for Food Service Safety, Food and Regulation Manager.
 2.2.4 Specialist Services Samples for analysis are submitted to a Public Analyst at a laboratory accredited for the purposes for analysis and which appears on the list of official food control laboratories.
-Samples for examination are submitted to a food examiner at a laboratory accredited for the purpose of examination and which appears on the list of official food control laboratories. laboratories.
+Samples for examination are submitted to a food examiner at a laboratory accredited for the purpose of examination and which appears on the list of official food control laboratories.
 2.3 The Scope of the Food Service 2.3.1 Establish and maintain up to date register of all food premises in the district.
 2.3.2 Inspect all food premises on a risk based, rolling programme in accordance with Food Safety Act 1990, Code of Practice 9 and take enforcement action as necessary.
 Most planned inspections will be carried out by a contractor.